 Is it worth the extra cost?
 It really depends on how much you pay.

 We paid the minimum bid of AUD$440 extra and, for that price, 100% yes.
 Especially as we flew this flight after a four-hour red eye flight and were exhausted.

 Our previous Korean flight, we bought on sale and only paid about $300 extra per person.
 Given we usually purchase about $100 of extras per person that we didn’t need to, this is a great price.

 I have seen it for as much as AUD$1000+ more on journeys between Kuala Lumpur and Australia and it is not worth this.
 But for under $500 extra, yes, I would pay it if I had the money to spend especially if flying overnight.

 I hope you have found this AirAsia X premium flatbed review helpful.
-Ask your questions below or share your own experiences!
+Ask your questions or share your own experiences in our Facebook group!

 Want to read more about KL airport?
 Read all our detailed airport guides here including lounge reviews and airport hotel reviews.